Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 ## 🖥️ Required Hardware
 Designed specifically for the **ESP32-2432S028-CYD**.
-* **Affordable:** Often found for under $15 / £12.
+* **Affordable:** Often found for under $15 / £12 or you may already own one.
 * **Universal:** User-configurable for CYD versions with ILI9341 and ST7789 screens.
 * **Vibrant Display:** Nano 3S style circular dashboard for your desk.

 ## ⚡ Quick Install (Trial Mode)
 Test the full interface for free.
 The trial has full functionality for **60 minutes ** before having to re-enter your data, but you can reset it as many times as you want.
-License is only $5 or £3.75 giving your Nano 3 / 3S 24/7 unattended protection!
-Regardless pf ambient temperature.
+License is only $5 or £3.75 giving your Nano 3 / 3S 24/7 unattended protection regardless of ambient temperature.

 > **Requirement:** Use Chrome, Edge, or Opera on a Desktop.